blockloop/scan/README.md

 // 100
 ```

+### Strict Scanning

+Both `Rows` and `Row` have strict alternatives to allow scanning to structs _strictly_ based on their `db` tag.
+To avoid unwanted behavior you can use `RowsStrict` or `RowStrict` to scan without using field names.
+Any fields not tagged with the `db` tag will be ignored even if columns are found that match the field names.

 ### Columns

 `Columns` scans a struct and returns a string slice of the assumed column names based on the `db` tag or the struct field name respectively.
 To avoid assumptions, use `ColumnsStrict` which will _only_ return the fields tagged with the `db` tag.
 Both `Columns` and `ColumnsStrict` are variadic.
 They both accept a string slice of column names to exclude from the list.
 It is recommended that you cache this slice.